 County served as nucleus of the proprietary colony of Carolina.

-This throwback to a semi-medieval civilization planned a division of Carolina into counties, signories, baronies, precincts, and colonies, with its nobility, based on land tenure bearing titles ranging from Palatine to Landgrave and Cacique.
-Two-thirds of the land was to be held by the Proprietors and this colonial aristocracy, the remainder to be worked by the lower classes.
+This throwback to a semi-medieval civilization planned a division of Carolina into counties, siegnories, baronies, precincts, and colonies, with its nobility, based on land tenure bearing titles ranging from Palatine to Landgrave and Cacique.
+Two-thirds of the land was to be held by the Lords Proprietors and this colonial aristocracy, the remainder to be worked by the lower classes.
 Great manors, worked by "leet men," were to be the hub of this feudal pattern.
 Yet the Fundamental Constitutions did maintain such vital human privileges as trial by jury, religious toleration, and the recording of vital statistics in addition to a regular legislature of the people or their representatives.

 Albemarle was no longer an isolated outpost of colonization, but there was little to indicate its people considered themselves in a more favorable position.